abletech/concurrency/README.md

 You need to have completed the _Getting Started_ steps, and should have a _bash_ shell prompt within the Elixir container.
 Each of these examples process the 100,000 address records stored within the `addresses` table.

-**SequentialProcessor**

-Queries the `addresses` table, loads all the records, and then processes each line sequentially.

-Command: `time mix run -e Concurrency.SequentialProcessor.run`

-Time: about 3 mins

-**SequentialStreamProcessor**

-Queries the `addresses` table, streams the records, and processes each line sequentially.

-Command: `time mix run -e Concurrency.SequentialStreamProcessor.run`

-Time: about 2 mins

-**ConcurrentProcessor**

-Queries the `addresses` table, loads all the records, and then processes each line concurrently.

-Command: `time mix run -e Concurrency.ConcurrentProcessor.run`

-Time: about 1 mins

 **SequentialFunctions**

 Queries the `addresses` table, streams the records and looks for longest/shortest/etc addresses.